mtdr9/mtdr9.github.io/_posts/2017-12-28-kids-these-days-really-love-chicken.md

 layout: post
 title: Kids These Days Really Love Chicken
 image: /img/rotating_beef.jpeg
-tags: [first, post, makeover, monday, poultry, beef, us, consumption]
+tags: [poultry, beef, us, consumption]
 ---
 Americans love meat, and per capita, we eat more than any other country in the world.
 When I think of the American meat industry, I think of beef.
 But beef is not #trending in the US - since 1976 beef consumption has slowly declined.
 Here's what it looks like: